alanzhaonys/serverless-boilerplate/README.md

 ### Dashboard

-Run `serverless login` to have CLI login into default browser, then run `serverless` to configure the app.
-Once done, deploy the app and it will show up in your Serverless Dashboard
+Run `serverless login` to have CLI log into default browser, then run `serverless` to configure the app.
+Once done, deploy the app and it will show up in your Serverless Dashboard.